minhvuong1/tic-tac-toe/pseudocode.md

 Display a message declaring the winner (or tie)

-Allow the user to Play Again (without re-entering their names) if they'd like
+Allow the user to Play Again if they'd like

-Users should not be able to click in a square that has already been marked